anamayasullerey/test_net/nn_framework_manual.md

 ### 2.3 output layers
 Listed below are the output layer types and the code to generate them.
+#### 2.3.1 loss
-* loss: This is the generic output layer that has an identity activation function (y=x).
+This is the generic output layer that has an identity activation function (y=x).
 A loss function is specified the when this output layer is created.
-Following loss functions are supported for loss output layer. o sigmoid_cross_entropy_loss o linear_mean_squared_loss
+Following loss functions are supported for loss output layer.
+* sigmoid_cross_entropy_loss
+* linear_mean_squared_loss
 ```
 layer = ld.odict["loss"]("linear_mean_squared_loss")
 ```
+#### 2.3.2 sigmoid
-* sigmoid: This layer has a sigmoid activation function as well a sigmoid cross entropy loss.
+This layer has a sigmoid activation function as well a sigmoid cross entropy loss.
 ```
 layer = ld.odict["sigmoid"](number_of_neurons)
 ```
+### 2.3.3 softmax
-* softmax: This layer has a softmax activation function with a softmax cross entropy loss.
+This layer has a softmax activation function with a softmax cross entropy loss.
 When using this layer the outputs need to be logits (one hot binary set).
 ```
 layer = ld.odict["softmax"](number_of_neurons)
 ```